Same-sex marriage in Morelos: Passage of legislation in 2016

-On 29 August 2016, 17 municipalities filed a constitutional challenge with the Mexican Supreme Court to reverse the same-sex marriage reform.
-They argued that the Congress of Morelos had "acted illegally" when it validated the reform.
-Officials in two municipalities (Mazatepec and Tepalcingo) said that their vote was regarded as a "constructive assent", even though they had reportedly voted against.
+On 29 August 2016, 17 municipalities filed a constitutional challenge with the Supreme Court seeking to overturn the same-sex marriage reform.
+They argued that the Congress of Morelos had "acted illegally" when it validated the amendment.
+Officials in 2 municipalities (Mazatepec and Tepalcingo) stated that their positions had been treated as "constructive assent", even though they had reportedly voted against the reform.
 The Supreme Court dismissed the challenge on 8 September 2016.

-Article 120 of the Constitution of Morelos now reads: